LaGrange College: Accreditation

-Intramural sports

-Overseen by Athletics, intramurals provide opportunities for recreation and competition among members of the campus community.
-Teams representing campus organizations and independents compete in organized tournaments and events throughout the year.
-Competitive events include flag football, volleyball, basketball, softball, dodge ball and Ultimate Frisbee.
-Special awards are presented to the men and women's groups with the highest participation rates and best records of the entire year.
-In addition, male and female "Athletes of the Year" are selected.

-Many opportunities are available for recreational use of the facilities in the LaGrange College Aquatics Complex: recreational swimming and lap swimming all year round in the indoor pool, as well as water aerobics or aqua exercise classes (non-credit).
-Students also enjoy use of fully equipped weight-training room and a fitness area.

-Spiritual life

-Growing out of its history of service and its connection to the United Methodist Church, the college offers a number of opportunities for students, faculty and staff members to celebrate life and explore God's intention for human living through intellectual, social and spiritual growth.
-The college employs two ministers to help students, faculty and staff to deepen their understanding of their faith as they engage in free intellectual inquiry.

 Athletics

 LaGrange College is a member of NCAA Division III and the Collegiate Conference of the South (CCS), formed in July 2022 by an amicable split of the previously 19-member USA South Athletic Conference.
 The college's nickname is Panthers and its colors are red and black.
-Intercollegiate teams compete in women's soccer, basketball, cross country, volleyball, softball, swimming, lacrosse and tennis; and men's baseball, football, lacrosse, basketball, cross country, golf, soccer, swimming and tennis.
+Intercollegiate teams compete in women's soccer, basketball, cross country, volleyball, softball, swimming, lacrosse, and tennis; and men's baseball, football, lacrosse, basketball, cross country, golf, soccer, swimming, and tennis.
 The CCS does not sponsor football or women's lacrosse; under the terms of the conference split, all CCS members that sponsor those sports, including LaGrange, are USA South associate members in those sports.

 Under NCAA guidelines, no athletic scholarships are offered at Division III schools.

 The Panthers football program was launched in 2006, and women's lacrosse was added in 2010.
 The school also has a host of intramural activities.
-LaGrange athletic facilities include a $2 million baseball stadium, a natatorium and a softball complex.
+LaGrange athletic facilities include a $2 million baseball stadium, a natatorium, and a softball complex.

 In 2008, the Panthers football team rewrote NCAA Division III history when it went from its first two seasons of 20 straight losses to a 9-1 conference championship and a trip to the national playoffs, a turnaround record that stands to this day.

 In 2014 & 2016 the Men's Lagrange College Basketball team won the Conference Championship.

 The LaGrange College Softball team won the Conference Championship from 2007 to 2009.

 The 2003 Baseball and Men's Golf teams won the USCAA National Championships.
-The 2003 baseball team set a then school record for most wins in a season (36) and fewest losses (10).
+The 2003 baseball team set a school record for most wins in a season (36) and fewest losses (10).